icelary/kirk/songs.md

 > But it could have been you
 > It could have been me

+## Like Charlie - by Sarah Beth Terry

+<iframe frameborder="0" width="315" height="560" src="https://www.youtube.com/embed/xjg3FIEdPe4" allow="fullscreen"></iframe>

+Released: September 11, 2025

+> How was your first night up in Heaven?
+> Did you get a chance to look around?
+> Did the Lord say He was pleased
+> Then handed you the keys
+> To that big old mansion out on the edge of town?

 ## Charlie - by Tom MacDonald

 <iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/q8SbeHhNR9k" allow="fullscreen"></iframe>